hyang-bio/PCAR/README.md

 $ which pcar
 "/YOUR_PATH_TO_PCAR/PCAR-main/pcar"
 ```
-The installation takes about 30 seconds.
+The installation takes approximately 30 seconds.

 ## Usage